learn-co-curriculum/phase-4-restful-routing-conventions/README.md

 - There are five RESTful route options we will commonly use as API developers.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. What are the CRUD actions?
+2. What HTTP verb(s) are associated with each CRUD action?
+3. What Rails controller action(s) are associated with each CRUD action?
+4. What two pieces of information need to be combined to create an HTTP request?

 ## Resources

 - [What RESTful Actually Means](https://codewords.recurse.com/issues/five/what-restful-actually-means)